mojaloop/documentation/docs/technical/sdk-scheme-adapter/BulkEnhancements/Readme.md

    - the skipping of the discovery phase
    - running only the discovery phase
    - setting an expiration for the bulk message
-   - home transaction Id's for both the bulk message and the individual transfers.
+   - home transaction IDs for both the bulk message and the individual transfers.
    - both synchronous API calls and asynchronous API calls

 ## Features Implemented